SeltonJ/PROG7311-POE-PART2/README.md

 # PROG7311-POE-PART2

-Table of Contents
-Introduction	2
-Core Components and Functionality	2
-Index Page	2
-Menu Page	2
-Registration Page	2
-Database Management and Usage	2
-Setup and Usage	3
-Future Scope and Notes	3

 Introduction
 The MPV Farm Management Web Application is a comprehensive system developed to streamline the interaction between farmers and employees with farm-related data.
 Built on the robust and scalable ASP.NET Core framework, the application incorporates Razor Pages to deliver a seamless and intuitive user interface.
 The application leverages Azure SQL Database, providing reliable, cloud-based data storage and management.
 Core Components and Functionality